-The Alaffia Handwoven Grass Baskets program in Togo employs 260 basket weavers at our cooperative in Sokode and over 2,000 grass collectors in Blitta.
-Our Ghana basket cooperative is made up of 1,400 individual weavers, who each have a contract with Alaffia, which guarantees a fair trade price for each basket 87-130% above market pricing.
-By the end of 2016, our contacted weavers in Ghana will also be Certified Fair Trade by IMO.
-In the meantime, fair trade requirements and pricing are being strictly followed in Ghana even without certification, and most importantly, no child labor or slavery is involved in the crafting of our baskets.
+The Alaffia Handwoven Grass Baskets program in Togo employs 260 basket weavers at our cooperative in Sokode and over 1,975 grass collectors in Blitta.
+Our Ghana basket cooperative is made up of 4,950 individual weavers, who each have a contract with Alaffia, which guarantees a fair trade price for each basket 87-130% above market pricing.
+Fair trade requirements and pricing are being strictly followed in Ghana even without certification, and most importantly, no child labor or slavery is involved in the crafting of our baskets.
 Each weaver must sign that no child under the age of 14 will be involved in the weaving.
 We also conduct community empowerment projects in Ghana similar to those in Togo.

 By providing a fair wage for handwoven grass baskets, we are working to empower communities in West Africa.
 Traditional knowledge is preserved in multiple communities in Northern Ghana, Central Togo, and Northern Togo.
 As part of our commitment to traceability and transparency, each Alaffia basket is labeled as of June 30, 2015 with the weaver's name, village, country, and a lot code linked to the month it was woven.
-All information will soon be cataloged and available in a database on Alaffia's website, fully searchable by our retailers and customers.
 Every single Alaffia basket is unique; they are not mass produced.
 Therefore, the crafting of our baskets is an art, and each weaver deserves direct recognition and credit of their artistic knowledge.
 As importantly, it is no longer acceptable for others to use the blanket statement "we are helping a village in Africa"; we vendors, producers and manufacturers must be fully ready to be unquestionably transparent, and provide not only the village name, but the individual's as well.
-Therefore, you can download a list of our basket weavers:

 ••• IMPACT •••